turboMaCk/koa-sslify/README.md

 Resolver is a function from classic Koa `ctx` object to boolean.
 This function is used to determine if request is or is not secured (true means is secure).
-Middlware calls this function and based on its returned value either passes controll to next middleware or responds to the request with appropriete redirect response.
+Middlware calls this function and based on its returned value either passes control to next middleware or responds to the request with appropriate redirect response.

 There are several resolvers provided by this library but it should be very easy to implement any type of custom check as well.

-for instance Heroku has reverse proxy that uses `x-forwarded-proto` header.
+for instance, Heroku has a reverse proxy that uses `x-forwarded-proto` header.
 This is how you can configure app with this resolver:

 ```js